 Inducing physical symptoms

-If a child has panic attacks along with agoraphobia, then she will also need treatment specifically to help her cope with panic attacks themselves.
+If a child has panic attacks along with agoraphobia, then they will also need treatment specifically to help them cope with panic attacks themselves.
 This is called interoceptive exposure, which is a kind of exposure therapy that induces the physical symptoms associated with panic attacks, to gradually defuse the anxiety they cause.

 As with any exposure therapy, the clinician starts by explaining the theory behind the treatment.
 In the case of interoceptive exposure, this includes explaining how panic attacks work, and how they may feel very dangerous, but actually aren’t.
 Then the clinician and patient start to induce individual panic attack symptoms on purpose.

 “I’ll put a person in front of a space heater,” Dr. Howard says, “and we’ll have them run up and down the stairs — because a lot of times is a really fast-beating heart and sweatiness and feeling hot and flushed that make them panic.
 For other people it’s nausea, so I’ll have them spin around in a chair.”